x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

 To migrate Gmail mailboxes successfully, Microsoft 365 or Office 365 needs to connect and communicate with Gmail.
 To do this, Microsoft 365 or Office 365 uses a migration endpoint.
 Migration endpoint is a technical term that describes the settings that are used to create the connection so you can migrate the mailboxes.
 You create the migration endpoint in this task.

-1. Go to the Exchange admin center.
+1. Go to the Classic Exchange admin center.

 2. In the EAC, go to **Recipients** \> **Migration** \> **More** ![More icon](../media/148718eb-ebbd-4aa5-99bb-bcf5a6d7d942.gif) \> **Migration endpoints**.